 A tax lien is one of the most serious types of tax collection actions because of its wide-reaching effects on the tax debtor’s ability to buy and sell real and personal property, obtain financing, and secure employment in industries where the debtor has a fiduciary duty or requires special licensure.
-To make matters worse, once a tax lien is put into effect, it is extremely difficult to remove without the help of an experienced tax professional who specializes in tax lien removal and resolution.
+To make matters worse, once a tax lien is put into effect, it is extremely difficult to remove without the help of an experienced tax resolution professional who specializes in tax lien removal and resolution.

 The devastating effects of a tax lien

 A tax lien is a lien imposed by law upon a property to secure the payment of taxes.
 A tax lien may be imposed for delinquent taxes owed on real or personal property, or as a result of failure to pay state or federal taxes.

 Despite the IRS and state taxing authorities not reporting to the credit bureaus, the presence of a lien will be detected by the credit bureaus during periodic updates of your credit history.
 Once a tax lien has been added to the debtor’s credit history, the results can be devastating: A tax lien will prevent someone from purchasing or selling property, obtaining credit to purchase a vehicle, or even jeopardize job security for those with fiduciary duties, security clearances, or professional licenses.